AventusProtocolFoundation/avn-parachain/pallets/parachain-staking/README.md

 ### Growth Mechanism

-The growth mechanism is an process that increases the total token supply across two tiers.
+The growth mechanism is a process that increases the total token supply across two tiers.
 A growth period spans multiple eras, defined by `T::ErasPerGrowthPeriod`.
 It rewards collators based on their performance over multiple eras.